mit-cml/iot-website-source/docs/src/app/pages/BluetoothLEIntro.md

 ![call BluetoothLE1 ReadShortsserviceUuidcharacteristicUuidsigned](blocks/BluetoothLE.ReadShorts.svg)

 + <a name="ReadStrings"></a>`ReadStrings` – Reads one or more null-terminated strings from a connected BluetoothLE device.
-Service Unique ID and Characteristic UniqueID are required.
-The <code>utf16</code> parameter indicates whether the content should be decoded as UTF-8 (false) or UTF-16 (true) code points when converting to App Inventor strings.
+Service Unique ID and Characteristic Unique ID are required.
+The <code>utf16</code> parameter indicates whether the content should be decoded as UTF-16 (true) or UTF-8 (false) code points when converting to App Inventor strings.
 After the strings are read, the
  <a href="#StringsReceived"><code>StringsReceived</code></a> event will be run.